LABSN-pubs/2016-JASA-pupil-deconv-methods/manuscript.md

 biblio-style: pupil-kernel
 biblio-files: bib/pupil-kernel
 possible-reviewers: Thomas Koelewijn, Gerald Kidd, Virginia Best, Stephanie Kuchinsky, Bill Yost
 abstract: Analysis of pupil dilation has been used as an index of attentional effort in the auditory domain.
 Previous work has modeled the pupillary response to attentional effort as a linear time-invariant system with a characteristic impulse response, and used deconvolution to estimate the attentional effort that gives rise to changes in pupil size.
-Here we argue that one parameter of the impulse response ($t_\mathrm{max}$) has been mis-estimated in the literature; we present our own estimate and show how deconvolution with our value of $t_\mathrm{max}$ yields more intuitively plausible and informative results.
+Here it is argued that one parameter of the impulse response ($t_\mathrm{max}$) has been mis-estimated in the literature; a new estimate is presented, and it is shown how deconvolution with this new value of $t_\mathrm{max}$ yields more intuitively plausible and informative results.
 ---

 <!-- 43.66.Qp Localization of sound sources -->